Cohomological properties of multinorm-one tori: Introduction

-We remark that Theorems \ref{thm:DW} and~\ref{thm:Pol} were proved by different methods and we provide a uniform proof for both theorems here.
-More precisely, we first give a more concrete description of $S(K,K')$ and $D(K,K')$ in terms of the character groups of related Galois groups; see Section~\ref{sec:4.2} for more details.
-We then verify Theorem~\ref{thm:DW} by showing that the map $\delta^1$ is zero and showing the vanishing of $S(K,K')/D(K,K')$ using the description.
+We remark that Theorems \ref{thm:DW} and~\ref{thm:Pol} were proved by different methods and we provide a more uniform proof for both theorems here.
+More precisely, we first give a more concrete description of $S(K,K')$ and $D(K,K')$ in terms of the character groups of related Galois groups (Section~\ref{sec:4.2}).
+We then verify Theorem~\ref{thm:DW} by showing that the map $\delta^1$ is zero and $S(K,K')/D(K,K')=0$.
 For proving Theorem~\ref{thm:Pol}, we show again the vanishing of $S(K,K')/D(K,K')$ and then prove that the image of $\delta^1$ is isomorphic to the Pontryagin dual of $\Sha(K_0\cap K_1/k)$.

 We also show the following reduction results; see Theorem~\ref{thm:G(p)xH} and Proposition~\ref{prop:nitlponent}.